luffah/obkey/README.md

 and notify in Issues you are improving it (there may have technical question you can ask).
 ```

 ![ObKey](wiki/screenshot_obkey.png)

-# News
+# Changelog
-Version `1.3` is released !
-Obkey support searching (related to the command) and sorting.
+2019 - Version `1.3` : Obkey support searching (related to the command) and sorting.
 Some standard keybindings are now implemented:

  * copy        `Control-c`